-Fourth Symposium on Urban Mining and Circular Economy
+Fifth Symposium on Urban Mining and Circular Economy

-21-23 May 2018 / Bergamo / Italy
+18-20 May 2020 / Bologna / Italy

-The daily programme is now available!
+The first draft of the programme is now available!

 To achieve a virtuous application and optimization of current practice, urban mining and circular economy are dependent on the appropriate combination of three worlds (TRIANGLE concept): research and technology (private and public) / administration, economy and industry / policy and regulation.
 This combination is equally important in other fields of waste management, although is of paramount relevance for a Circular Economy.
-SUM 2018 will focus on all relevant and innovative aspects relating to these three worlds.
+SUM 2020 will focus on all relevant and innovative aspects relating to these three worlds.

-The Symposium will last three days and will include oral sessions, a poster session and a technical tour.
+The Symposium will last three days and will include oral sessions, a poster session and technical tours.
 The following topics, among others, will be extensively discussed: waste avoidance, sources and characterization of resources in urban areas, technologies for the extraction of materials, techniques of waste segregation, separate collection, takeback programs, recirculation pathways and markets, recovery of abandoned urban areas, carbon and water footprint of material recycling, economic and legal aspects, urban mining and circular economy concepts in developing countries.

 Advantageous conditions will be offered to companies wishing to display their practical experience and innovative technologies.
 Meeting opportunities will also be created to foster cooperation between those involved in industrial production and material recycling.